bd6981/crud/README.md

 > The R in CRUD

+Create a folder called `controllers` in your application.
+In your `controllers` folder, create a file called `bookmarksController.js`.

 Our controller is really intended to serve data from database, which means we need to query the database.
 To this end, we will use the model which defined using mongoose.